 - Between My Legs: Being the Panty Fighter that it is, this show has several of these to make the panty shot easier on skirted characters.

 - Beware of the Nice Ones: Serina is a humarit that has a kind and loving heart.
 However, if anyone tries to get between her and Yoshiki, she will end them.

 - Blasting It out of Their Hands

-- Najica starts out hating to play caretaker for Lila, putting blame on her for everything she does wrong (it's not like she could help it), but later starts to genuinely care about her and in the end releases her to go her own way with Alpha.
-However, on the way to that, she became routinous and at times less human than the various androids.
+- Najica starts out hating to play caretaker for Lila, putting blame on her for everything she does wrong (it's not like she could help it), but later starts to genuinely care about her.
+In the end, Najica allows Lila to go her own way with Alpha.
+However, on the way to that, she became routinous and, at times, less human than the various androids.

-- Lila, on the other hand, develops away from an obedient, barely self-preserving automaton with the mind of at best an 8 year old to a young woman who can not only decide things for herself, but also questions Najica and the world around her, going as far as adopting the only male humarit, Alpha and also semi-openly challenging Najica to a duel about his caretaking and thus her own future.
+- Lila, on the other hand, develops away from an obedient, barely self-preserving automaton with the mindset of an 8 year old to a young woman who can not only decide things for herself, but also questions Najica and the world around her, going as far as adopting the only male humarit, Alpha.
+She also semi-openly challenges Najica to a duel about his caretaking and thus her own future.